 Another tool you can invest in to help with your pantry project is a label maker.
 Of course, a pen and some tape would suffice, but using a label maker to label your pantry's contents could help pull your meticulously organized pantry together with a uniform, finishing touch.
 You can use it to label containers as well as different sections of shelving for specific items.
 This will make it just a little harder for items to end up in the wrong spot.

-For even more ideas on how you can get organized, check out the links on the next page.
+For even more ideas on how you can get organized, check out the links below.